Jesús Cacho: 1915 and 1919 Far Eastern Championship Games

-Post football career
+Post-football career

-After football Jesús Cacho began his new life as a businessman.
-After becoming one of the owner of PECO, he also proceeded to own the family printing firm Cacho Hermanos Inc. and other organizations as well.
-He became the executive manager of lmprenta "Germania" and a director of the Santa Ana Race Club and the Club Filipino.
+After his football career, Cacho became a businessman.
+In addition to co-owning the Panay Electric Company (PECO), he took over the family printing firm, Cacho Hermanos Inc., and held stakes in other organizations.
+He became the executive manager of Imprenta "Germania" and a director of the Santa Ana Race Club and the Club Filipino.

 He was able to combine his work with his philatelic passion.
 Cacho began collecting stamps during his time as a young footballer, and he went on to become the president of the two national philatelic associations, the Asociacion Filatelica de Filipinas and the Philippine Air Mail Society.
 He won the Grand Award at the Far Eastern Philatelic Exhibition which was the first international philatelic show held in the country, and was the president of the First Philippine Airmail Exhibition, held in February 1939.

 Cacho became an honorary member of the Elizalde Stamp Club when the Elizalde & Co.
 Inc. employees decided to organize it.
-Among them, Cacho would found a former teammate and friend at Bohemian, Eduardo Yrezabal, who was the stamp club president and shared his passion of collecting.
-He was also member of the American Air Mail Society, as well of the Philippine Philatelic Writers' Club and was also one of its co-organizers.
-In 1952, he took part at the First Pan Asian Philatelic Exhibition (PANAPEX) held in Manila where he won 13 First Prizes, 1 Special Prize, 2 Honorable Mention and the Grand Award.
+Among them, Cacho would find a former teammate and friend at Bohemian, Eduardo Yrezabal, who was the stamp club president and shared his passion of collecting.
+He was a member of the American Air Mail Society and co-organized the Philippine Philatelic Writers' Club.
+In 1952, he took part at the First Pan Asian Philatelic Exhibition (PANAPEX) held in Manila where he won 13 first prizes, one special prize, two honorable mentions, and the Grand Award.

 His collection included many rare Philippine stamps, including the First Flights of the Country with the Extreme Orient as his sideline.
-Philately was his mainly passion but he was still an athlete inside and throughout his life as he took part at the sporting activities of the Casino Español de Manila in the meantime.
+Philately was his main passion, but he was still an athlete inside and throughout his life as he took part at the sporting activities of the Casino Español de Manila in the meantime.